 But we believe our shared “shelter-in-place” experience may have had a more profound impact on work.
 There is a more seismic shift that is both difficult to detect and which no one is talking about.
 It's about your relationships at work.

-Firstly, our behaviour is always a function of our broader environment.
+Firstly, our behavior is always a function of our broader environment.
 Consider children: devils at home, angels at grandmas.
 Same kids.
 The physical environment influences our psychological boundaries.
 For many, suddenly, the work environment has changed and this has had an impact.
-Whether it’s the corner office, the Armani suit or just the raised brow of the leader, how we understand authority and therefore behave, is signalled by the environment.
-In the absence of these cues, I behave a little more like ... me.
+Whether it’s the corner office, the Armani suit or just the raised brow of the leader, how we understand authority and therefore behave, is signaled by the environment.
+In the absence of these cues, I behave a little more like … me.

 Secondly, something else was happening.
 We weren’t just “working from home”.
 We were working with our children, spouses, and barking dogs.
 With greying hair and sweatpants necessitated by “Covid 15”.
 While some of us used virtual backgrounds to hide the backdrop of our kitchen table, others didn’t.
 Our bosses saw our lives.
 And we saw theirs.
 We were truly #allinthistogether.
 We have seen one another more comfortable and more vulnerable.
 It is a paradox and a very human thing.

 The result?
 Intimacy.
 And intimacy blurs traditional boundaries.
 Many companies touted inclusion.
 But it took a crisis to rapidly advance us.
 We witnessed genuine care for others and their well-being in the corporate world.
 Separated we were more inclusive.
 Another paradox we've mastered.
 Who’d want to go back?